$5 - $10 6th Grade Unit Plans

 Easy-to-understand texts are included with each lesson.
 These texts can be used as stand-alone reading materials or supplements to your current Social Studies curriculum.

-This is a single unit of study for Social Studies- The American Colonies.
-These activities will help your students deepen their knowledge of US history and the beginning of the United States of America
+This is a single unit of study for Social Studies- A New American Government.
+These activities will help your students deepen their knowledge of US history and the beginning of the United States of America.

 This set DOES include reading passages for the lessons.
-This resource can be used as your lesson or as a supplement to your current curriculum.
+This can be used as your full lesson or as a supplemental resource to add to your current social studies reading material.

 Topics covered in this unit include: